Exchange database status unknown error

 Method 3: Repair the Exchange database (EDB) with Eseutil

-Eseutil is a Microsoft built-in command line utility for performing both Soft Recovery and Hard Recovery on the database.
-Navigate to the directory where your Exchange server is installed and launch eseutil.exe
+Eseutil is a built-in Microsoft utility used for performing Soft and Hard Recovery on Exchange databases.
+To use it, navigate to the folder where the Exchange server is installed and then launch eseutil.exe to begin the recovery process.

 - Check the database consistency with the cmdlet eseutil/mh